OVERVIEW

 In what ways do those quality metrics correlate to real world user satisfaction?

-Analyzing the qualitative data was able to help address my more granular questions about correlation by adding some further nuance.
-I analyzed the data using inductive coding and affinity mapping to start to draw new boundaries and definitions around our quality metrics.
+Though coding my qualitative data, I was able to help address my more granular questions about the correlation by adding some nuance.

 According to the study participants, the goal of thoroughness is to ensure that the user gets their problem solved to completion.
 A thorough answer shouldn’t mean everything the model knows about something but rather everything the user needs to accomplish their task.
 Focusing on the how, as opposed to the what, not just summarizing all of the info it knows, but being an aid in focused problem solving.